What is end-to-end testing?September 25, 2018

 Real-life end-to-end testing mostly boils down to manual testers reproducing *some* user stories.
 Sure, there are TDD and unit tests to rule out potentially critical issues at lower levels, which actually makes this “selective end-to-end testing” acceptable.
 But not everything gets caught!
 Depending on how solid your engineering and manual QAs are, the end users will see a few or a painful number of bugs.
 And the cycle repeats itself with each new release.

 In the best case scenario, testers will also reuse suites of hand-coded functional and UI tests to automate happy paths at the system level.
 These are no substitute for automated end-to-end testing at full scale, but hey, that’s pretty much all you get with handwritten tests.
+Let’s take a look at another example of e2e testing.

 End-to-end testing example: Gmail